prathmesh-Chaudhari05/Project-List/Fortune-Teller/ReadMe.md

 <h2>Fortune Teller Using Python.</h2>

 How to Use it
-1. Fist Clone it Project into Your Device
+1. First Clone this Project into Your Device
 2. Execute it using Python IDLE (Dowload IDLE From Here -> https://www.python.org/downloads/ )
 3. Enter Your Question (eg -> Will I be CEO of GitHub? )
 4. You will get Answer in console and will speak it aloud.